Abbas-Ali Soleimani

 Abbas-Ali Soleimani (عباسعلی سلیمانی; 25 May 1947 – 26 April 2023) was an Iranian Shia cleric (ayatollah) and member of the Assembly of Experts.

+He was murdered on April 26, 2023 at age 75.

 Life

 Soleimani was born into a religious family in Savadkuh, Mazandaran, on 25 May 1947.
 He went to Kuttab at the age of 5.
 From age 12, he studied at a Hawzah in Qom and later in Behshahr.
 He continued his religious education in Mashhad.

 Soleimani was appointed representative of Vali-e-Faqih and Imam of Friday Prayer in the city of Kashan.
 Later he was member of the Assembly of Experts.

 Death

 Soleimani was shot and killed on 26 April 2023 in Mazandaran province.
 He was 75.
 The suspect was arrested by the Security Police for Soleimani's murder and later executed.